AlbertIspiryan-dev/wellness-vue-test-task/README.md

 - VueJS 2
 - ChartJS

 All styles are custom created.
-Used re-uusable components, so this project can be easly expended in the future.
+Used re-usable components, so this project can be easly expended in the future.

 For icons used svg files.